The What: Definition of Content Marketing

 Well, there’s one word that perfectly encompasses what content marketing is… any guesses

 Google defines a backbone as the chief support of a system or organization.

-When it comes to marketing – everything, and I mean EVERYTHING is supported by content.
-This strategic form of marketing places emphasis on creating and distributing valuable, relevant, and consistent content.
+When it comes to your marketing plan – everything, and I mean EVERYTHING is supported by content.
+This strategic marketing technique places emphasis on creating and distributing valuable, relevant, and consistent content.

-To better define content marketing you can compare it to pitching your products or services.
-When creating sales content, you’re literally trying to convince people that your brand is the best and that your products and services are right for them!
+To better define content marketing, you can compare it to pitching your products or services.
+In doing content creation, you’re literally trying to convince potential customers that your brand is the best and that your products and services are right for them!